 June 2020 Invited talk at the Computational Cameras and Displays Workshop CVPR 2020

 November 2019 Our paper on single-photon 3D imaging won the Marr Prize Honorable Mention award at ICCV 2019 in Seoul, South Korea.

 I received the Ph.D. in Electrical Engineering from the University of Wisconsin-Madison in 2015.
+I was a visiting ultrasound R&D engineer at Philips Healthcare in Andover, MA in 2013 and 2014 and a Research Scientist at Fitbit, Inc. in Boston, MA in 2016-2017.
+From 2017-2021, I was a postdoctoral research fellow in the WISION Lab and Computational Imaging Lab at UW-Madison.
+I am currently an Assistant Professor in the Department of Computer Science at Portland State University.
 My research interests include computational imaging and signal processing.
-I was a visiting ultrasound R&D engineer at Philips Healthcare in Andover, MA in 2013 and 2014 and a Research Scientist at Fitbit, Inc. in Boston, MA in 2016-2017.
-I am currently a postdoctoral researcher in the Departments of Computer Science and Biostatistics at University of Wisconsin-Madison.

 Some of my recent work focuses on single-photon computational imaging.
 Single-photon cameras are an emerging sensor technology with extreme sensitivity down to individual photons.
 They have the potential to enable extreme imaging applications that are beyond the capabilities of conventional cameras.